- Lewis-Sigler Institute for Integrative Genomics

 - Quantitative and Computational Biology

 I graduated from MIT in 2015 with a degree in Biological Engineering, and focused my energies in molecular biology at the Sharp Lab at MIT and systems biology research at the Weissleder Lab at Harvard-MGH.
 As a Biology graduate student at Caltech, I discovered a passion for computation, and delved into computer science coursework and fun rotations.
 After obtaining a Masters, I spent a summer as a bioinformatics engineer at the Yamanaka Lab at UCSF Gladstone Institutes, which I loved!
-Now at Princeton, I hope to integrate my diverse experiences in developing deep learning algorithms to elucidate disease mechanisms at the molecular level.
+Now at Princeton, I hope to integrate my diverse experiences in abstracting biological datasets to learn disease mechanisms at the molecular level.